ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

 ![image](http://campus.codechef.com/SITJMADM/content/MVCN2TST-EX2-reparentings.png)

-The whole table of reparentings validity is:
+The whole table of reparentings and their validity looks like:

 ```
            v